FranciscoMoretti/site/content/code-tips/few-function-arguments.md

 ### 👎 Cons
 - **Temptation to Rely on Shared State**: Minimizing arguments may tempt developers to rely on shared state or global variables, which is usually worse than many function arguments. 🚫
 - **Potential performance impact**: In some cases, combining arguments or using configuration objects may introduce a slight performance overhead due to additional object creation or property access.
-However, this impact is usually negligible in most scenarios.🐌
+However, this impact is usually negligible in most scenarios. 🐌

 ## Examples